humfri/Text-Mining-and-Sentiment-Analysis---Amazon-Alexa/README.md

 **Conclusion**
 This analysis not only explores the sentiments expressed in Amazon Alexa reviews but also provides a detailed evaluation of the Random Forest classifier's performance, sentiment distribution, and identified topics through topic modelling techniques.

+**Acknowledgement**

+1. Davis, R., & Thompson, L. (2021).
+The Relationship Between Text Sentiment and User Ratings: A Case Study on Amazon Alexa Reviews.
+International Journal of Business Analytics.
+2. Green, L., & Brown, S. (2019).
+Temporal and Variation Patterns in Online Reviews: A Study of Amazon Alexa Ecosystem.
+Journal of E- Commerce Research.
+3. Smith, J., & Johnson, M. (2020).
+Text Mining for Product Review Analysis.
+Journal of Data Analysis Techniques and Strategies.
+4. Lee, Y., & Kim, J. (2021).
+Sentiment Analysis Algorithms and Applications: A Survey.
+Journal of Sentiment Analysis Research.

 ## Dependencies

 ### Text Mining and Sentiment Analysis